Kennedy Space Center Tickets: Helpful Info for a Successful Visit

 We also very much enjoyed seeing a 3D IMAX film called Asteroid Hunters, which was included with the price of admission.
 (This was a huge perk and added value because we see IMAX films where we live in Raleigh, and it's at least $12 per ticket.)

-Space Souvenirs and Gifts at Kennedy Space Center
+Space Souvenirs and Gifts

 There are great gifts and souvenirs throughout the complex.
 They sell everything from books for kids and adults to sweatshirts, t-shirts, backpacks, official Corkcicles with NASA missions branded on them, mugs, glasses, patches, stickers, and much more.

-Is There Food at Kennedy Space Center?
+Is There Food Here?

 Yes, there is!
 You can have lunch and dinner there and get snacks, like ice cream.